chuko25/clashroyaleclanratings/README.md

 -Run the script and pass the URL as parameter like this  $ ./clashratings.sh https://statsroyale.com/clan/89Q998Y

--The script will create a txt called ratings.txt with your clan ratings.
+-The script will create a txt called ratings-(date).txt with your clan ratings.

 -if you pass no parameter to script,you will get the clash ratings of my clan as example.